matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/bridging-asset.md

 :::

-## Add tokens to bridge

-To add your token to the bridge, fill and submit the [token request form](https://5p68rkvrcqg.typeform.com/to/NbYpe2pw) and we will get your token added to the bridge.

 ## Default bridges

 You can get default bridges' addresses using the `zks_getBridgeContracts` endpoint or `getDefaultBridgeAddresses` method of `Provider` in our [Javascript SDK](../../../api/js/) (similar methods are available in the other SDKs).

+### How to add tokens to the default bridge

+While our standard bridge can be used without requiring permission from a smart contract perspective, our bridge UI only displays tokens that are currently added to our SDK.
+If you would like to see a particular token added, you can submit a request by filling out the [token request form](https://5p68rkvrcqg.typeform.com/to/NbYpe2pw).
+Our team will review your request, and get back to you if we have any outstanding questions before adding the token to our list.

 ### Deposits (to L2)